Overview

 For Sellers

-Create an account and connect a payment provider (Stripe or PayPal)
+Create an account and connect a payment provider (PayPal or Stripe)

-Choose a fulfillment method: professional delivery through Trexity, or buyer-arranged pickup
+Choose a delivery and pickup method: professional same-day delivery through Trexity, or in-person pickup with one-tap scheduling and multi-calendar sync (Google, Outlook, Yahoo)

 For Buyers